-- 1 Navigate to the URL provided by your project administrator.
-The User Log in page opens. - 2 Enter your user name and password. - 3 Select the database in which you will be working.
-The first time you log in, the full list of databases is included in the list of databases.
-Afterward, the last database in which you worked is selected by default. - 4 Select the project in which you will be working.
-Only the projects to which you have access are included in the list of projects.
-The last project in which you worked is selected by default. - 5 Click the Login button or press the Enter key.
+- 1 Navigate to the URL provided by your administrator.
+The User Log in page opens. - 2 Enter your user name and password. - 3 Select the database in which you will be working; the first time you log in, the full list is included, after that the last database accessed is selected by default. - 4 Select the RM instance in which you will be working.
+Only the RM instances to which you have access are displayed. - 5 Click the Login button or press the Enter key.